Masures associated with split Kac-Moody groups over valued fields: New results of this paper

-In \cite{hebert2022new}, we proved that $\I$ satisfies (MA2), provided that the sets of simple roots and the sets of simple coroots are free families.
+In \cite{hebert2022new}, we proved that $\I$ satisfies~\ref{a_ma2}, provided that the sets of simple roots and the sets of simple coroots are free families.
 We drop the freeness assumption on the set of simple co-roots.
-To do so, we separate the affine case and the indefinite case, and use arguments of \cite{hebert2020new} and \cite{hebert2022new}.
+To do so, we prove that $\I$ can be regarded as a quotient of a masure $\tilde{\I}$ whose set of coroots is free.
+We then deduce the result for $\I$ from the result for $\tilde{\I}$.